xataio/pgzx/README.md

 ### Getting Started

 This project uses [Nix flakes](https://nixos.wiki/wiki/Flakes) to manage build dependencies and provide a development shell.
-We provide a template for you initialize a new Zig based Postgres extension project, which allows you to reuse some of the utilities we're using.
+We provide a template for you to initialize a new Zig based Postgres extension project which allows you to reuse some of the utilities we're using.

-Before getting started we would recommend you to familiarize yourself with the projects setup first.
+Before getting started we would recommend you familiarize yourself with the projects setup first.
 To do so, please start with the [Contributing](#contributing) section.

 We will create a new project folder for our new extension and initialize the folder using the projects template: